Did you know that up to 75% of older dogs develop heart disease?

 Ideally, you would have pet insurance to stay ahead of the financial expense.
-However, if you don’t fall into that category, don’t be afraid to shop around the best price.
-And don’t worry!
-There aren’t that many people who can immediately afford these tests.
-It doesn’t mean that you don’t love your dog.
+However, if you don’t fall into that category, don’t be afraid to shop around for the best price.

 If money is a problem, ask your veterinarian for a referral to a less-expensive clinic or discuss what other options might be available.
 Dogs are family, and we always want to do what’s best for family.